Whataburger now plans three Springfield locations

-SPRINGFIELD, Mo. – Popular Texas-based restaurant Whataburger is making a big entrance into the Ozarks, and the announcements about new locations just keep coming!
+SPRINGFIELD, Mo. – Popular Texas-based restaurant chain Whataburger is making a big entrance into the Ozarks.
+Announcements about new locations keep coming.

-The first announcement the company was coming to the region happened in November.
-The City of Republic confirmed Whataburger has submitted plans for a new 3,749 square foot store at 1371 U.S. 60.
+The first announcement of the company coming to the region was made last November.
+The City of Republic confirmed Whataburger submitted plans for a new 3,749 square foot store at 1371 U.S. 60.
 That’s on the north side of the highway, between Macadoodles and the new Andy’s Frozen Custard and Popeye’s Louisiana Kitchen.
 A timeline for completion has not been released.

 Last week, City of Ozark Mayor Bradley Jackson announced the company had submitted plans for a new location in that community.
 According to a Facebook post made by Bradley, the eatery will be constructed on Marler Lane.
 The site is near South St./Business 65, across the street from Lowe’s, and next to Arby’s.